The Roots of the RWDSU

 New York City supermarket deliverymen (above) were among the most exploited immigrant workers in the city when a 2003 organizing drive brought 250 of these workers an RWDSU contract, and, a settlement worth $3 million.
 The New York Attorney General’s office pursued the case after the RWDSU brought the story to light, and various supermarkets agreed to the settlement to compensate the new Local 338 members for unpaid back wages and overtime.
 Along with a union voice, deliverymen received between $30,000 and $60,000 checks to address past injustices.

-In 2012, the RWDSU initiated an exciting and innovative campaign, WASH NY, to end the exploitation of New York City’s car wash workers, or “carwasheros."
+In 2012, the RWDSU initiated an exciting and innovative campaign to end the exploitation of New York City’s car wash workers, or “carwasheros."

 Hi-Tek carwasheros won an historic first RWDSU contract in 2013.